On this page

 Support provided through voluntary organisations has been shown to be particularly effective and valued by recipients.
 The experience of existing recipients of direct payments is that they find it easier to seek advice from someone who is independent of the Trust.

-For information about Direct Payments, download A Guide to Receiving Direct Payments (PDF 313 KB) from the NI Direct website.
+For information about Direct Payments, download A Guide to Receiving Direct Payments from the Department of Health website.